 - Protective metal hearth strips MUST be installed. - Hearth extensions MUST be installed exactly as specified. - Locate the two protective metal hearth strips measuring approximately 26 in. x 4 in.
 (660 mm x 102 mm) included with this fireplace. - Slide each metal strip 2 in.
 (51 mm) under front edge of fireplace. - Overlap strips in the middle of fireplace opening by 1 in.
 (25 mm) minimum. - Metal strips must extend beyond the front and sides of the fireplace opening by at least 2 in.
-(51 mm), Figure 3.13). - Protect the front of a platform elevated above the hearth extension with metal strips (not included with fireplace) per Figure 3.14.
-See Section 7 for hearth extension instructions.
+(51 mm), Figure 3.6). - Protect the front of a platform elevated above the hearth extension with metal strips (not included with fireplace) per Figure 3.7.
+See Section 6 for hearth extension instructions.

-H. Outside Air Kit
+G. Outside Air Kit (Required on both sides)

-Two outside air kits must be used for combustion.
-Hearth & Home Technologies recommends you utilize the shortest duct runs to optimize the performance of the outside air kits and install a P-trap.
-See Figure 3.17.
-The outside air inlet hoods should be positioned in a manner that will not allow snow, leaves, etc. to block the inlets.
+Outside air kits must be used for combustion and to provide cooling air to prevent overheating.
+Hearth & Home Technologies recommends you utilize the shortest duct run to optimize the performance of the outside air kit and install a P-Trap (see Figure 3.10).
+The outside air inlet hoods should be positioned in a manner that will not allow snow, leaves, etc. to block the inlet.
 In some installations the air duct may need to be run vertically.
 In such an installation, a 3 ft (914 mm) height difference must be maintained from the top of the uppermost chimney section to the outside air inlet hoods.